 DR. JAMES H. STRIBLING MEMORIAL SCHOLARSHIP - This fund was established to honor Dr. Jim Stribling of Brookhaven.
-He served on Co-Lin's Board of Trustees from 1967 until his death in 2001 and was board chairman from 1974 until 2001.
-The scholarship is to be awarded to a deserving student who demonstrates financial need.
+He served on the College's Board of Trustees from 1967 until his death in 2001 and was Board Chairman from 1974 until 2001.
+This scholarship is to be awarded to a deserving student who demonstrates financial need.
+The scholarship rotates between the three campuses.

-TAYLOR PRESIDENTIAL SCHOLARSHIP - This scholarship was established by Fred and Jewett Taylor of Oxford, Mississippi as a prestigious \$5,000 annual scholarship to be selected annually by the College President with the assistance of two committees.
-The first committee reviews application materials and forwards recommendations to a second committee which interviews the top applicants.
-The scholarship is funded through a \$1 million endowment given by Mrs. Jewett Taylor in 2003.
+TAYLOR PRESIDENTIAL SCHOLARSHIP - This scholarship was established by Fred and Jewett Taylor of Oxford, Mississippi, as a prestigious annual scholarship to assist outstanding students within the College District.
+The scholarship is funded through \$1 million endowment given by Mrs. Jewett Taylor in 2003.
+Applications are accepted through the President's Office.

 JAMES C. AND NEVA B. THAMES MEMORIAL SCHOLARSHIP - This scholarship was established in 1987 by the children and grandchildren of the late Mr. and Mrs. James C. Thames.
-This scholarship will be awarded each year to a returning sophomore who is planning to major in the field of engineering, pre-medicine, law, or teacher education with emphasis in science or mathematics.
-In addition, the student must be a resident of the State of Mississippi with preference given to a Copiah-Lincoln Community College District resident.
+This scholarship will be awarded each year to a returning sophomore with a 3.0 GPA who is planning to major in the field of engineering, pre-medicine, law, or teacher education with emphasis in science or mathematics.
+In addition, the student must be a resident of the State of Mississippi with preference given to a College District resident.

-LENA W. AND FRED E. THOMPSON SCHOLARSHIP - This scholarship was established in the summer of 1996 in memory of long-time instructor Mrs. Lena Wood Thompson by Mr. Thompson, whose career spanned 36 years as instructor of accounting, business division chairperson, and in other positions, including manager of the college bookstore.
-The scholarship will be awarded annually to either a music, mathematics, or accounting major.
+LENA W. AND FRED E. THOMPSON SCHOLARSHIP - This scholarship was established in the summer of 1996 in memory of long-time instructor Mrs. Lena Wood Thompson by Mr. Thompson, whose career spanned 36 years as instructor of accounting, business division chairperson, and in other positions, including manager of the College Bookstore.
+This scholarship will be awarded annually to either a music, mathematics, or accounting major with a 3.0 GPA.
+The scholarship rotates between the three campuses.

-E. A. "BEBY" TURNAGE MEMORIAL SCHOLARSHIP - This scholarship fund was established in July, 1984, in memory of the late General E. A. "Beby" Turnage by the Lawrence County Chamber of Commerce, the citizens of Lawrence County and General Turnage's friends from the State of Mississippi and the nation.
-This scholarship will be awarded with preference to Lawrence County students.
+E. A. "BEBY" TURNAGE MEMORIAL SCHOLARSHIP - This scholarship fund was established in July, 1984, in memory of the late Gen. E. A. "Beby" Turnage by the Lawrence County Chamber of Commerce, the citizens of Lawrence County and Gen. Turnage's friends from the State of Mississippi and the Nation.
+This scholarship will be awarded with preference to Lawrence County students with a minimum 2.5 GPA.
+Preference is given to students with an interest in the military.